AmericanPhilosophicalSociety/RevCityDocs/copibook-scanner-workflow.md

 ## Step 7:
 Once frames are ready and properly adjusted, scanning can begin!
  * Press either of the Scan buttons on the scanner controls or click the Scan button on the right bottom side of the window.

- * Once the progress bar is yellow you can move on to the next page in the volume or piece of material within the folder.
+   *When the Scan button is selected, a progress bar will appear.
+The bar will initially display red, then change to yellow, at which point you may turn the page.
+Once it turns green, the system is ready to begin the next scan.*
+   ***Important**: Starting a scan while the progress bar is still red or yellow may cause the program to crash.*
+   *The duration of each stage (red, yellow, green) may vary depending on the file size, file type, and the dimensions of the scanned material.*

  * Always scan both sides of an item/page, even if blank.
 See other image capture scenarios [here](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#image-capture).
  * After each scan a thumbnail of the completed scan will be available on the left side of the screen.
 These previews should be periodically checked for quality control.
  * Double clicking on the thumbnail image at the left will open up a larger preview of the image in a viewer.